ramihmda/ramihamada-portfolio/_projects/drone.md

          alt="Printed bracket that clamps the stereo camera to the frame's forward tubes." loading="lazy" width="990" height="550">
     <figcaption>
-      Custom OAK-D W mount for rigid forward-facing placement on the X500 frame.
+      OAK-D W mount for rigid forward-facing placement on the X500 frame.
     </figcaption>
   </figure>
 </div>